botpress/botpress/docs/guide/docs/introduction.md

 title: Introduction
 ---

-Welcome to the Botpress Developer's Guide!

 Building bots is something new and sounds like a fun challenge for most developers.
 To be able to create software that converses in a natural way with humans is an exciting new reality.

-But you don’t want to spend hundreds of hours learning and putting together all the infrastructure and boilerplate code required to get a basic conversational backend up and running.
+The problem is that you don’t want to spend hundreds of hours learning and putting together all the infrastructure and boilerplate code required to get a basic conversational backend up and running.

-That’s where Botpress jumps in.
-We believe in making it super-fun and productive for developers to build high-quality bots.
-Botpress allows you to focus on the fun stuff and over-deliver in record time.
-Most importantly, you want a platform that you can trust is flexible enough to scale with any requirements that might come down the line.

-Botpress’ goal is to empower developers to create the highest quality bots as fun and as quickly as possible.
+## What is Botpress

+> Botpress is a **lightweight**, **fast** and **flexible** on-premise bot building platform.

+It is a complete platform that ships with all the tools you need to build, deploy and manage production-grade bots in record time.
+Here are some of the components that are installed by default:

+- An NLU Engine
+- An administration dashboard
+- A visual flow editor
+- A chat emulator / debugger
+- Support for multiple messaging channels

-## Why Botpress is different
+### Why Botpress

-We enable technical people to easily create bots, but also enable non-technical people to manage and maintain them post-deployment.

-In this way, we’re different from Bot Framework and Botkit, because these frameworks only focus on the basic messaging infrastructure.
-We’re in reality much closer to a platform like Chatfuel or ManyChat, except that you can fully customize the bot in ways that are natural to developers.
+Botpress has many advantages over other platforms and frameworks:

+- It runs **fully on-prem**, so you have full control over the data that comes in and out
-Although all of the above sounds too good to be true, Botpress is not for everyone.
+- The core of the Botpress platform is **open-source**
-Botpress was built for developers and does not currently aim to allow non-developers to build bots (without a considerable learning curve).

-Developers build bots, then non-technical people can manage them.

-## What’s new in Botpress Server

-### If you're coming from Botpress X

-Botpress Server is mostly compatible with Botpress X. Most of your bots may be transferred effortlessly.
-Flows, QNA, NLU and Content Elements are the same.
-The biggest changes are under the hood, and in the database (to support multi-bots).
-There are some changes to Content Types / Renderers.
-You can read about the migration of your bots [on this page]()./migration)

-### Botpress X

-Botpress X now allows non-technical users to create and edit the bot content through the Content Manager.

-The new Flow Builder and Dialog Manager make it much easier for developers to build and debug complex conversation flows.
-Since the new system is also entirely stateless, Botpress now fully and seamlessly scales to multiple instances.

-### Changes between Botpress 1.0/1.1 and Botpress X

-Botpress X isn’t meant to be backward compatible with Botpress 1.0/1.1, although your old bots should theoretically run without much change to the code.
-Be aware that we deprecated the Convos in favor of the new Flow Builder and Dialog Manager.
-For these reasons, we suggest that you bootstrap a new Botpress X bot and manually migrate the logic to Botpress X.
+- Extremely **flexible** and developer-friendly
+- **Zero** external dependencies

+## How to build a bot

+There are three main steps involved in creating bots.

+Developers start by **Building** the bot, which consists of adding the necessary messaging channels, coding the necessary backend integrations your bot will need to interact with and creating the main dialog flows.

+Once done, you'll need to **Deploy** the bot somewhere, which could be on the cloud or your own infrastructure.

+Finally, you'll give access to the bot to more people so they can **Manage** the bot post-deployment.
+Managing a bot entails analyzing the conversations, refining the conversational experience by building new flows and to make it smarter by continuously improving the NLU.